ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Conclusion

 \section{Conclusion}

-We proposed a new similarity measure for interpreting neural network, \method.
+We proposed a new similarity measure for interpreting neural networks, \method{}.
 By defining positive and negative sets we learn an encoder that maps representation to a space where similarity is measured.
 Our method outperformed other similarity measures under the common layer prediction benchmark and two new benchmarks we proposed: the multilingual benchmark and the image--caption benchmark.
 It particularly shines in strengthened versions of said benchmarks, where random sampling is replaced with finding the most similar examples using FAISS.
-Considering \method{}'s superiority in all evaluations, we believe it is a better tool for the interpretability of neural networks, and have discussed a few insights revealed by \method{} and not captured by previous methods..
+Moreover, we show that even when \method{} is trained on data from one domain/task and evaluated on data from another domain/task, it achieves superior performance.
+Considering \method{}'s superiority in all evaluations, we believe it is a better tool for the interpretability of neural networks, and have discussed a few insights revealed by \method{} and not captured by previous methods.

 Our new similarity measure benchmarks can facilitate work on similarity-based analyses of deep networks.
 The multilingual benchmark is useful for work on multilingual language models, while the image--caption benchmark may help in multi-modal settings.
-A drawback of our method is that it can only compare representations of the same dimensionality.
-This can be addressed via dimensionality reduction to a shared space, which we leave for future work.
-Moreover, compared to existing methods, \method{} needs access to a training set for the encoder training procedure.
-The training procedure itself is efficient, typically a matter of minutes.
 In addition, since our method learns a parameterized measure, it may help train models with similarity objectives.
-We also leave that for future work.